 Kate Middleton, Duchess of Cambridge, famously visited Bletchley Park.
 She revealed that her Great Grandmother and Great Aunt, who were twins, had worked there as Duty Officers during the Second World War.

-Do you have any interesting or fun facts about Bletchley Park that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting or fun facts about Bletchley Park?
+Share them in the comments below!